dice-group/AGDISTIS/README.md

 #AGDISTIS

 AGDISTIS - Agnostic Named Entity Disambiguation.
 This projects aimes at delivering a framework for disambiguating a priori annotated named entities.
-To the best of our knowledge based upon HITS and any knowledge base we outperform the state-of-the-art algorithm AIDA.

-##Requirements

-###General

-Temporary you need the following files to work with the german DBpedia for example:
- * de_surface_forms.tsv
- * mappingbased_properties_de.nt
- * disambiguations_de.nt
- * redirects_transitive_de.nt
- * instance_types_de.nt
- * specific_mappingbased_properties_de.nt
- * labels_de.nt

-Those have to be in a directory that is encoded in the Java variable "dataDirectory".

-###Judgement Agreement

-src/main/resources/jdbc.properties contains information about a MySQL database, you need to set this to your mysql database

-We also deliver the dump called "ned.sql"

-This is used for judgement agreement

-###AIDA comparision
-For running the AIDA comparision follow the instruction of installation on: https://github.com/yago-naga/aida

-Adapt the following: settings/database_aida.properties accordingly.
+More information about the project can be found here: http://aksw.org/projects/AGDISTIS

+## Web Service

+We deployed AGDISTIS as a RESTful service reachable via the following command:

+curl --data-urlencode "text='The <entity>University of Leipzig</entity> in <entity>Barack Obama</entity>.'&type='agdistis'" http://139.18.2.164:8080/AGDISTIS

+or

+curl --data-urlencode "text@test.txt" -d type=agdistis http://139.18.2.164:8080/AGDISTIS

+AGDISTIS also provides also a Wrapper for DBpedia Spotlight.
+Just change the "type" to "spotlight" instead of "agdistis" Please note that every entity you need disambiguated must be recognized beforehand.

+## Run your own webservice

+For running AGDISTIS on your machine go to the root directory and of AGDISTIS and execute

+mvn tomcat:run

+Now a webservice is running on localhost:8080

+## Running from source

+The easiest way of running AGDISTIS from source is to have a look at the Java Class /src/test/java/AGDISTISTest.java

+We hope you will enjoy using AGDISTIS!